-The interaction between ocean currents and fresh water stokes an engine that drives water circulation throughout the entire basin, something intensely important to the understanding and management of Puget Sound
+The interaction between fresh and salt water stokes an engine that drives water circulation throughout the entire basin, something intensely important to the understanding and management of Puget Sound.

 Ask a scientist: The estuarine exchange flow

 We asked MacCready to help us understand Puget Sound’s estuarine exchange flow and to explain why oceanographers care so much about it.
 The first thing you need to grasp, he said, is that Puget Sound is not the ocean.
-It is an estuary (thus our use of the term “estuarine”), a fact that has all kinds of ramifications.
+It is an estuary, a fact that has all kinds of ramifications.

 Loosely defined, an estuary is a place where salt water and fresh water intermingle, and this simple mixture influences most aspects of the region’s ecology, including the types of plants and animals that live here.
 But for oceanographers, this mixing also tells a story about how Puget Sound behaves as a system.
 To begin with, Puget Sound's huge influx of ocean water — the underwater Amazon — wouldn't happen without it.